New sea lock

 The largest sea lock in the world

 The new lock will be 500 metres long, 70 metres wide and 18 metres deep, making it the world’s largest sea lock.
 Construction began in January 2016 and the new lock will be available for shipping early 2022.
-From then on, Port of Amsterdam will be accessible 24 hours a day.

 Why a new sea lock?